codys-shack/cdn-cs/README.md

 All the configuration is done in the `config` folder.
 - `games.json`: It contains the games' names, icons, and link.

-You also will need to add a directory under the 'projects' folder to add a game!
+You also will need to add a directory under the `projects` folder to add a game!
 If you update this, send a pull request!
 We would love to see what you all add!
 ## Other Links
 - https://unblocked-codyshack.pages.dev